Summer Research Fellowships

 - Description of final form the project will take and plans for NCUR, CUR and other venues for dissemination

-- Relevance of project to student's academic and career goals
+- Description of how project fits into student's academic and career plans

-The application must also include a letter from the proposed faculty mentor (emailed to email@example.com) by March 1, and should assess the quality of the student’s application proposal (i.e., the value of the project, the feasibility of the work plan and the student’s preparation for the project).
-The faculty mentor’s letter also should state how the project would relate to the mentor’s other summer activities and funding, and he or she should confirm an understanding of the mentoring commitment as outlined in the Mellon Scholars Program mentoring guidelines.
+The application must also include a letter from the proposed faculty mentor (emailed to email@example.com) by March 1, and should assess the quality of the student’s application proposal (i.e., the value of the project, the feasibility of the work plan, and the student’s preparation for the project).
+The faculty mentor’s letter also should state how the project would relate to the mentor’s other summer activities, and he or she should confirm an understanding of the mentoring commitment as outlined in the Mellon Scholars Program mentoring guidelines.

 Students must attend at least one information session prior to submitting a proposal to the summer fellowship program.
 Students who receive fellowship funding must also attend the registration session in April.
 Students traveling off campus must fill out the appropriate risk and responsibility forms prior to leaving campus.
 (See policy for off-campus travel in the student handbook.)